huggingface/transformers/README.md

 ### Using hidden states

 By enabling the configuration option `output_hidden_states`, it was possible to retrieve the last hidden states of the encoder.
-In `pytorch-transformers` as well as `transformers` the return value has changed slightly: `all_hidden_states` now also includes the hidden state of the embeddings in addition to those of the encoding layers.
+In `pytorch-transformers` as well as `transformers` the return value has changed slightly: `hidden_states` now also includes the hidden state of the embeddings in addition to those of the encoding layers.
 This allows users to easily access the embeddings final state.

 ### Serialization